scriptwidget/scriptwidget.github.io/docs/getstarted.md

 ## Introduction

-ScriptWidget is an iOS app that we can create widgets for iOS using JSX label style in JavaScript.
+ScriptWidget is an iOS and macOS app that we can create widgets for iOS and macOS using JSX label style in JavaScript.

 ## Screenshots